ryman1/keeweb-wiki/FAQ.md

 Q: Yet another KeePass client app?
 Why?
 What is the motivation?
 A: Because there's no cross-platform app with good UI and no browser version.

+Q: Are there plans to commercialize KeeWeb?
+A: KeeWeb will always remain free and ad-free, at least for personal use.
+If you're asked to pay for “full version” or “ad removal”, most probably it's a scam.
+The only official app is https://app.keeweb.info and desktop apps downloaded from https://keeweb.info or [GitHub releases](https://github.com/keeweb/keeweb/releases).

 Q: What is the geography of KeeWeb?
 A: KeeWeb is made in Amsterdam, the Netherlands.
 Websites and the source code are hosted in the U.S. on GitHub servers, the content is delivered through CloudFlare and Amazon CDNs.
 Domain names are registered in the U.S.